Tax guide

 The risk of mixing up the two frameworks is real.
 Citing a section from the Income-tax Act, 2025 in a reply that concerns an AY under the old Act, or using an old form number in a proceeding that has moved to the new portal form, introduces errors that are difficult to correct after the fact.

-April 2026 onwards, AY 2026-27 return work, Tax Year 2026-27 ongoing compliance, pending old-year appeals, and newly notified forms can all land in the taxpayer's queue during the same month.
+April 2026 onwards, Work on the AY 2026-27 return, Tax Year 2026-27 ongoing compliance, pending old-year appeals, and newly notified forms can all land in the taxpayer's queue during the same month.
 Without a clear filing system, it is easy to conflate the period, law reference, or procedural route for different proceedings.

 A well-organised file for each pending proceeding should include the assessment year, the statute under which it was initiated, the specific sections cited in the notice or order, the current portal status, and the relevant evidence.
 Keep that file separate from the AY 2026-27 return working papers.